Cloudflare Workers - Build time constants with Wrangler

 //# sourceMappingURL=index.js.map

-This can also be added to your Wrangler.toml on a per-environment basis, such as minifying production code but not development, with the minify = true|false key.
+This can also be added to your Wrangler.toml on a per-environment basis, such as minifying production code but not development, with the minify = true|false property.